TC97AU/apex-user-swap/README.md

 # apex-user-swap
 A python script for swapping .cfg files between two users playing Apex Legends on the same computer.

+Allows users to swap settings/profile .cfg's and backup any changes made per user.

 # Modifications required:
 Lines 7, 8, 10, & 11, require modifying per system.
 - Change "YOUR_USER" to your system's username.